eldraco/clustertwit/README.md

 ## Tunning the thresholds
 To use this software is very useful to tune two thresholds depending on what you want.

-1. The self.minimum_amount_of_matching_words in the TwitGroup class.
+1. The amount of words in each twitt that should be equal to the words in a group.
+The parameter -w.
-    This is for controling how many words should be similar to be accepted in a groupa.
-We found that 2 is ok.
+    We found that 2 is ok for a small amount of twits.
+You may need a higher value.
 2. When showing the final groups, which groups to show.
 That is controled by counting the amount of twits in the groups.
-    The variable minimum_amount_of_twits_to_show_the_group controls that.
+    The parameter -t controls that.
 This is a really a interface issue that should be controled depending on what you want to show to the user.

-Also use the verbose variable to control what you see and some debuging
+Also use the verbose -v parameter to control what you see and some debuging

 ## Usage
 To use it, just cat a file with twits and give it as stdin to this program
 Example:
 cat TestDataset | python ./clustertwit.py

-It works in Linux and IOSX at least
+It works in Linux and OSX at least

 # Authors
 This program was done by Sebastian Garcia, eldraco@gmail.com (@eldracote).
-Thanks to @vero.valeros for the thinking sessions and the creation of the dataset.
+Thanks to @verovaleros for the thinking sessions and the creation of the dataset.